MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 ms.service: msteams
 ms.reviewer: andfried
 search.appverid: MET150
-description: Learn how to set up the team targeting schema to support a hierarchy of teams.
+description: Learn how to set up a team hierarchy in your organization that you can use to publish content to a large set of teams.
 localization_priority: Normal
 MS.collection:
 - Teams_ITAdmin_Help